Dalvin Cook Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- Cook's 27 rushing yards in his single career matchup against the Chargers are 62.5 fewer yards than his over/under in Sunday's game.
+- Cook finished with 27 rushing yards in his single career matchup against the Chargers, 62.5 fewer yards than his over/under in Sunday's game.

 - Cook did not have a touchdown run in that contest against the Chargers.